Universal Credit (UC) is a benefit for working age people to help with your living costs if you are on a low income or out of work.

 It can take up to six weeks for your first payment to reach your account.
 If you find it difficult to manage this new monthly payment please speak to your work coach.

-If this is not your first payment you will need to call the helpline to request an advance.
+If this is not your first payment you will need to

 The advance can be up to the same amount you would get for your first payment and you will need to pay it back out of future payments, normally over 12 months.